MagnusThome/RejsaRubberTrac/pcb/README.md

 <img src="images/separate%20temp%20sensor.jpg">

-# Make a temperature sensor daughter board
+# Make a temperature sensor daughter board to use in separate enclosure

 If you buy the temperature sensor separate, without it's daughter board, you can cut down a mainboard to create the missing daughter board.
 Cut very carefully exactly as in the pictures below.
+This is NOT to be used when mounting on a complete daughter board, only if you need the daughter board to mount the sensor separately in an external housing with cables to the main board.

 Don't forget to mount C4 (1uF) and D3 (1N4007).
 For a photo on how to mount them check the picture further up on this page.